Terms and conditions of BMD's AI services

 1.3.
 BMD Fox Text

-BMD Fox Text can be used to process various kinds of text and comprises the following core text processing functions: summarising, proofreading and generating text.
+BMD Fox Text can be used to process various kinds of text and essentially comprises the following text processing functions: summarising, proofreading and generating text.
 In addition, there are several specific ways how Fox Text can be integrated into the BMD software.
 BMD Fox Text uses large language models which may occasionally produce inaccurate or distorted results.
 Since this is a technical limitation of these models, BMD cannot entirely prevent it.
 Please make sure to check each BMD Fox Text result for accuracy and relevance to the specific context.
 BMD is not liable for any inaccuracies, omissions or outdated information in the AI-generated results.

 What you can use BMD Fox Text for: